Prunus x blireiana

 Deciduous, Trees, Flowers

-A graceful hybrid of P. cerasifera ‘Atropurpurea‘ and P. mume, this plum is grown for its early double, fragrant pink to rose flowers.
-The tree's new leaves are reddish purple, turning greenish bronze by summer.
-Mature size is‘ 25 by 20 ft.
+Graceful form; mature size is 25 tall and 20 ft. wide.
+A hybrid of P. cerasifera ‘Atropurpurea’ and P. mume, this plum is grown for its early double, fragrant pink to rose flowers.
+The tree’s new leaves are reddish purple, turning greenish bronze by summer.

 Native from central Asia to the Balkans.
 One parent of domestic plums, this is most often used as root...